FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 # Develop a NOMAD plugin

-In this tutorial, we develop a custom NOMAD plugin that adds a schema package and normalization process to NOMAD.
-Step by step, we create a plugin repository, generate the plugin structure from the official template, define a domain-specific schema for a sintering process, and implement Python code that adds functionality to the schema.
-By the end of this tutorial, we will produce a working plugin that can be tested locally and integrated into a NOMAD Oasis deployment.
+In this tutorial, we develop a custom NOMAD plugin that extends NOMAD with a domain-specific schema package and a corresponding normalization process.
+To follow the full development workflow, we use a sintering process as an example, covering everything from creating a plugin repository and defining schemas to implementing normalization.
+By the end of the tutorial, we will have produced a working plugin that can be tested locally and integrated into a NOMAD Oasis deployment.

 ---